 Stanford University Medical Center

-RL works as a consultant and researcher for Relypsa, Inc. Although unrelated to this topic area, RL also works as a consultant for Fibrogen, Inc.; Mallinckrodt, Inc.; and Alexion, Inc.; and as a researcher for Genentech, Inc.; Mallinckrodt, Inc.; GlaxoSK, Inc.; Rigel, Inc.; Aurinia, Inc.; and the NIH.
+RAL works as a consultant and researcher for Relypsa, Inc. Although unrelated to this topic area, RAL also works as a consultant for Fibrogen, Inc.; Mallinckrodt, Inc.; and Omeros, Inc.; and as a researcher for Genentech, Inc.; Mallinckrodt, Inc.; GlaxoSmithKline, Inc.; Rigel, Inc.; Aurinia, Inc.; and the NIH.

-Dr Richard Lafayette would like to gratefully acknowledge Dr Sandra Sabatini, Dr Neil Kurtzman, and Dr Corey D. Ball, the previous contributors to this monograph.
+Dr Richard A. Lafayette would like to gratefully acknowledge Dr Sandra Sabatini, Dr Neil Kurtzman, and Dr Corey D. Ball, the previous contributors to this topic.
 SS, NK, and CDB declare that they have no competing interests.

 Professor of Medicine